-You can contact the Hart Island Information Line by calling (718) 546-0911 or emailing firstname.lastname@example.org.
+You can contact the Office of Burial Services by calling (929) 221-6860 or by email at email@example.com.

 Q: What happens if my preferred visit day is unavailable?

 Visits to Hart Island are scheduled on a first-come-first-served basis.
 When a visitation period reaches capacity, a waitlist is created for that visitation period.
-As scheduled visitors notify the Department of a cancellation, the Department reaches out to visitors on the waitlist to notify them that a scheduled visit has become available on their preferred day and add them to the schedule accordingly.
-Alternately, the Department will offer to schedule the visitors on a later date.
+As scheduled visitors notify NYC Parks of a cancellation, Parks reaches out to visitors on the waitlist to notify them that a scheduled visit has become available on their preferred day and add them to the schedule accordingly.
+Alternately, Parks will offer to schedule the visitors on a later date.